Neurone4444/Neurone4444-argus-phishradar/README.md

 # Core Capabilities

-ARGUS integrates several analysis layers:
+ARGUS integrates multiple analysis layers to evaluate suspicious webpages and identify phishing activity.

-## Visual phishing detection
+Visual phishing detection

-- Custom YOLO model trained to detect phishing-oriented UI elements
+ARGUS uses a custom YOLO model trained to detect UI components commonly used in phishing pages.

-- Detection of login forms, password fields, 2FA prompts and security banners
+The model focuses on elements typically associated with credential harvesting and authentication flows.

-- Annotated screenshots highlighting suspicious UI components
+Detected UI components include:

+login forms

+username fields

+password inputs

+authentication buttons

+security banners

+CAPTCHA and verification elements

+2FA prompts

+Detected elements are rendered on annotated screenshots to support visual investigation.

 ## DOM intelligence

-- Extraction of forms, inputs, scripts and links
-- Identification of credential harvesting flows
+ARGUS extracts structural information directly from the page DOM in order to identify potential credential harvesting behavior.

+The analysis includes:

+form extraction

+input field analysis

+script inspection

+link collection

+form action inspection

-- Detection of suspicious form actions and hidden inputs
+This helps detect suspicious submission endpoints and hidden credential collection mechanisms.

 ## Brand impersonation detection

+ARGUS attempts to identify potential brand impersonation scenarios by combining visual signals and domain analysis.

+The system supports:

-- CLIP-based brand recognition
+CLIP-based brand recognition

-- Brand/domain mismatch analysis
+brand/domain mismatch analysis

-- Detection of common impersonation targets (Microsoft, Google, PayPal, etc.)
+detection of common impersonation targets

+Typical impersonation targets include widely abused brands such as Microsoft, Google, PayPal, and other major online services.

 ## Layout fingerprinting

-- Structural fingerprint based on UI element positioning
+ARGUS builds a structural fingerprint of the analyzed page based on the position and type of detected UI elements.

+The fingerprint captures the layout structure of the page rather than its content.

+This enables:

-- Detection of reused phishing kits across domains
+detection of reused phishing kits

-- Clustering of visually similar phishing pages
+clustering of visually similar phishing pages

+comparison of page structures across domains

+Layout fingerprints can help analysts identify phishing campaigns reusing the same template.

 ## OCR-assisted semantic validation (optional)

-- OCR can extract text from detected UI elements
-- Helps reduce visual false positives
+OCR can be used to extract text from detected UI elements and reduce visual false positives.

-- Allows semantic validation of detected login fields
+When enabled, OCR allows ARGUS to:

+extract text from login fields and interface elements

+validate detected UI components

+improve semantic understanding of page content

+OCR is optional and ARGUS can operate normally without it.

 ## Phishing campaign discovery

-- Automated typosquat domain generation
-- Detection of plausible phishing domains targeting a brand
+ARGUS includes a campaign discovery module capable of identifying suspicious domains targeting a specific brand.

+The discovery engine performs:

+typosquat domain generation

+discovery of domains from Certificate Transparency logs

+discovery of domains observed in public scanning platforms

-- HTTP probing of candidate domains
+HTTP probing of candidate domains

-## Infrastructure intelligence
-- Resolution of discovered domains
-- IP clustering of related phishing infrastructure
-- Campaign graph generation for visual investigation
+Suspicious domains can then be automatically analyzed using the visual detection engine.

 # Example Detection

-ARGUS performs analysis without relying only on URL reputation lists or blocklists.
+ARGUS performs phishing analysis without relying exclusively on domain reputation lists or blocklists.

-Instead it evaluates:
+Instead the engine evaluates multiple signals, including:

-- visual structure of the page
+visual structure of the page

-- DOM layout and credential inputs
+DOM layout and credential inputs

-- brand impersonation signals
+brand impersonation indicators

-- infrastructure relationships
+infrastructure relationships between domains

-This allows detection of previously unseen phishing pages.
+This allows ARGUS to detect previously unseen phishing pages and identify suspicious infrastructure before it appears in traditional blocklists.

 <img width="1569" height="914" alt="afsdfdffsdfsfdsfdfdf" src="https://github.com/user-attachments/assets/5ac154cb-c1ee-4044-9b2b-03840504dcbd" />